sourav030/Hire-Hub/README.md

-# HireHub - Job Portal Platform
+# 💼 HireHub – Full Stack Job Portal Platform

 **HireHub** is a full-stack job portal platform where job seekers can explore and apply for jobs, and recruiters can post and manage job listings.
-Built with modern technologies like React, Node.js, Express, and MySQL.
+It features role-based authentication, resume submission, and email notifications — all built with modern technologies like **React**, **Node.js**, **Express**, and **MySQL**.

 ---